 I bumped into a vintage ad for margarine this morning, which led me on a hunt to find more.
 I was struck by how the processed food industry’s main marketing message seems to be that their foods are natural, have wonderful flavor, and are healthy. *cough cough* Some things don’t change, do they?
 I picked five of my “favorites” to share with you.

 Don’t assume you don’t like parsnips.
-That is, unless you’ve already had them like this — pan-fried, browned and caramelized in butter.
+That is, unless you’ve already had them like this — pan-fried, browned and caramelized in butter (or coconut oil).
 Super good and super easy.
-Beth, with whom we shared a garden last summer, gave me this recipe and a taste-test of her prized leftovers.
-They were fantastic, so I couldn’t wait to try it myself.
-And the whole family loved these! [by Wardee Harmon]
+The whole family loved these! [by Wardee Harmon]

 Although my family is not grain-free, I often make these cookies.
 They’re chewy and delicious, but I especially like that there’s no waiting on soaking or souring.
 The cookie base is blanched almond flour, which gives a fabulously moist, chewy texture.
 We’ve taken these to church too many times to count, and we always get compliments on how yummy they are.